LeRobert/gpt-chat-summarization-assistant/README.md

 **Chat with your own assistant that takes on different personalities or request it so summarize arbitrarily long PDF files or web pages.**

-GPT Chat and Summarization Assistant is made to be easy and flexible to use.
-You can put a personality on it and have a discussion.
-You can set the randomness factor that influences the "creativity" of answers (0 = predictive, 1.5 = pretty random).
+GPT Chat and Summarization Assistant is a Python web app (using [Dash framework](https://github.com/plotly/dash)) made to be easy and flexible to use.
+You can put a personality on it and have a nice discussion.
+By setting the randomness factor you can influence the "creativity" of responses.
-It can also summarize an arbitrarily long PDF file or a web page - in a form of a textual summary, bullets or with a focus on a specific question.
+The AI Assistant can summarize an arbitrarily long PDF file or a web page - as an ordinary textual summary, as bullets or with a focus on a specific question.

 ## Usage